October 2000 protests in Israel: 8 October

 Jews from Nazareth Illit, including apparently many Russian-speakers, attacked Arabs and their homes and businesses in Nazareth on the eve of Yom Kippur.
 Police, informed of the intention to attack Arabs, beefed up their forces and deployed them on the seam line between the two communities.
 When hundreds of Jewish youths from Nazareth Illit came down to throw stones and vandalize Arab properties, however, the police did not impede them.
 The Arab residents emerged from their homes to defend them, and reciprocal stone throwing clashes ensued.
 Police dispersed the riots with tear gas and live ammunition.
-Two Arabs who had attempted to rein in their own communities from getting near the Jewish youths and police, Omar Akawi and Wissam Yazbek, were shot dead, the latter by a gunshot wound to the head, fired by a policeman from behind him.
+Two Arabs, Omar Akawi and Wissam Yazbek, were shot dead, the latter by a gunshot wound to the head, fired by a policeman from behind him.
 The shooters were never identified.

 Three Arab-owned apartments were torched in Tel Aviv, and hundreds clashed with police.
 Demonstrators chased two Arab employees out of a restaurant and set fire to it which damaged two Arab-owned cars parked in front.